wortell/docker-react/README.md

 ## Publishing the image

 The public image on https://hub.docker.com/r/bayesimpact/react-base/ gets updated automatically.
 You just have to edit the `Dockerfile` and push to github.
-Always have someone review your code before you push to master.
+Always have someone review your code before you push to the default branch.